Newton Food Centre: Controversies

 Despite being promoted by the Singapore Tourism Board for sampling Singaporean cuisine, Newton Food Centre is often criticised by locals for overpricing and mediocre food quality.
 Past issues such as incessant touting, overcharging and harassment of customers by over-zealous stall owners still remained.

 On 14 March 2009, six American tourists were charged S$491 for a meal at Tanglin's Best BBQ Seafood.
 In this case of flagrant overcharging, The National Environment Agency imposed a 3-month ban on the stall and banned his assistant from working there for one year.

 In popular culture

-Newton Food Centre gained international attention when it was featured in the 2018 blockbuster film, Crazy Rich Asians.
-The film showcased the centre’s vibrant atmosphere and diverse culinary offerings, highlighting Singapore's hawker culture.
+Newton Food Centre was shown in the 2018 film Crazy Rich Asians.